thejsway/thejsway/manuscript/chapter17.md

 <input type="reset" value="Cancel">
 ```

 When a user submits a form, the default behavior of the browser is to contact a web server and request the resource identified by the `action` attribute of the `<form>` tag, sending form data along the way.
 Prior to this, a `submit` event is triggered on the DOM element corresponding to the form.
 By adding a handler for this type of event, you can access form data before it gets sent.
-You can event cancel the request to the server by calling the `preventDefault()` method on the `Event` object associated to the event.
+You can cancel the request to the server by calling the `preventDefault()` method on the `Event` object associated to the event.

 The following code shows in the console all user input in the form, then cancels the request to the server.